J.W. Patterson House

 J.W.
-Patterson House is a historic home and office located at Fairmount, Grant County, Indiana.
+Patterson House is a historic home and office located at Fairmount, Indiana.
 The house was built between 1887 and 1890, and is a two-story, brick dwelling with Queen Anne and Stick Style design elements.
 It has a slate covered hipped roof with gables and wraparound front porch.
 Also on the property is a one-story detached cottage that served as a doctor's office.
 It was the home and office of prominent local physician Dr. J.W.
 Patterson.

 It was listed on the National Register of Historic Places in 1979, with a boundary increase in 1985.